Tag Archives: Amidah

 The practice spread from there.
 Indeed, there was a great deal of Jewish migration in those turbulent times.
 For example, one of the greatest Ashkenazi sages, Rabbeinu Asher (c.
 1250-1327), was born in Cologne, Germany, but fled persecution and settled in Toledo, Spain.
 His renowned sons, Rabbi Yakov ben Asher (Ba’al HaTurim, c.
 1269-1343), and Rabbi Yehudah ben Asher (c.
 1270-1349) continued to lead the Sephardic Jewish community of Toledo.
 And it was there in Toledo that was born one of the greatest of Sephardi sages, Rabbi Yosef Karo (1488-1575), author of the Shulchan Arukh, still the primary code of Jewish law.

-In the Shulchan Arukh we read how reciting Kaddish at a funeral is a must (Yoreh De’ah 376:4).
-We are then told that there is a custom based on the Midrash to continue reciting Kaddish for twelve months, though only for a parent, and possibly only for a father.
-The reasoning for the latter is entirely different: since it is a father’s obligation to teach his son Torah, by reciting Kaddish the son demonstrates that the father had fulfilled the mitzvah, and left behind a proper Jewish legacy.
+In the Shulchan Arukh we are only told to recite Kaddish once at a funeral, following the burial (Yoreh De’ah 376:4).
+It is in the gloss to the Shulchan Arukh by the Ashkenazi Rama (Rabbi Moshe Isserles, 1530-1572) where we find that it is customary to continue reciting Kaddish for twelve months, though only for a parent, based on Midrashim that speak of reciting Kaddish for a father.
+The reasoning for the latter is that, since it is a father’s obligation to teach his son Torah, by reciting Kaddish the son demonstrates that the father had fulfilled the mitzvah, and left behind a proper Jewish legacy.

-It is quite amazing to see that as late as 500 years ago, Mourner’s Kaddish was still defined in very narrow terms, and described as more of a custom based on Midrash than an absolute halachic necessity.
+It is quite amazing to see that as late as 500 years ago, Mourner’s Kaddish was still defined in very narrow terms, and described as more of a custom (especially for Ashkenazim) based on Midrash than an absolute halachic necessity.
 How did it transform into a supreme Jewish prayer?

 Enter the Arizal